mfitzwinick/employee-mgmt-system/README.md

 ## File Structure
-- Assets (which includes schema and seeds)
+- Assets (which includes MySQL schema and seeds)
 - index-inquirer.js (all inquirer js is in this file)
 - package json (with dependencies)
 - readme